denispionicul/UtilityModule/README.md

 ### There are 3 main ways to install UtilityModule

 * You can get the module from The  __[Roblox Marketplace](https://create.roblox.com/marketplace/asset/13250503269/UtilityModule)__

+  After you've gotten the module, you can add it in Roblox Studio by going into the Toolbox and into your inventory.
+From there, just click on "UtilityModule" and it should automaticly add it in workspace (Dragging it into **ReplicatedStorage** is Recommended)

 * You can get the rbxm file from the __[GitHub Releases](https://github.com/denispionicul/UtilityModule/releases)__

+  Add the rbxm file into the studio by dragging or inserting the file by right clicking on **ReplicatedStorage** and selecting
+  "*Insert from File*".

 * You can use __[Wally](https://wally.run/)__ and add UtilityModule to your Wally.toml dependencies
   ```